elena-lpz/week01-assignment/README.md

 ## Some extras

+- I designed a website for with project
 - I used JS to give the Shop now button on the hero section functionality.
 - I used JS to make the favourite buttons work.
 The heart icon can be clicked and unclicked.
 - I used CSS to add a hover effect to the heart icons